Platformus/Platformus-Docs/fundamentals/platformus_website/file_manager.rst

 .. image:: /images/fundamentals/content/file_manager/1.png

-After a file is uploaded you can use it in different ways.
+Once a file is uploaded you can use it in different ways.
 You can copy a link to the file and paste it somewhere.
 If it is an image, you can paste it in the HTML editor using the file selector (click the :guilabel:`Insert/edit image` button and then the :guilabel:`Browse` one):